 I always had friends and family tell me that I could accomplish whatever I wanted to.
 But, I wasn’t passionate about anything, other than playing soccer.
 I was lost.
 I had accepted that I would be a drug addict the rest of my life, numbing my pain.

 I moved around a lot.
 I thought if I started fresh, I would stop using.
 So, I got the brilliant idea to join the military.
 I detoxed off of alcohol while I was in boot camp.
 I ended up choosing the ceremonial guard, where I got injured and was proscribed Percocet.
 That was the end of it.
 I met a fellow shipmate who was injured; he introduced me to heroin.
 I started stealing from my shipmates and that is when it got bad.
 They put me into Walter Reed pysch unit for 3 weeks and then 28 day rehab in VA.
-I didn’t want to be clean.
+I didn’t want to end my addiction.
 After everything transpired, I was given an “other than honorable discharge”.

 I could have gone home, but I didn’t want to put my parents through that again.
 I went out to Colorado and lived with a friend and his family.
-[It didn’t work out] and he bought me a ticket to Santa Cruz, CA. I met up with a high school buddy and got a job working on a legal pot farm, making $500 a day.
-I was introduced to black tar heroin and crystal meth; I started getting arrested – 22 times in 3 years.
+[It didn’t work out] and he bought me a ticket to Santa Cruz, CA. Eventually, I met up with a high school buddy and got a job working on a legal pot farm, making $500 a day.
+In Santa Cruz I was introduced to black tar heroin and crystal meth; I started getting arrested – 22 times in 3 years.

 My last arrest was June 22 of last year; my sobriety date is June 28, 2015.
-I weighed 150 lbs.
-I had no hope, no love, no faith, and no direction.
+I weighed 150 lbs.and I had no hope, no love, no faith, and no direction.
 I attended church in jail and met a little old lady who reminded me of my grandmother.
 She told me that God loved me.
 I asked God to come into my life and guide me.
 I had my first spiritual experience in a long time.
 The next day, the withdrawals were gone and I called my mom and told her I was ready to come home [when I left jail].
 It was emotional to leave; I had become addicted to the lifestyle.

 My first night home was the first time I had seen my parents in 3-4 years.
 Getting into treatment was part of the deal.
 I went to the Knoxville Area Rescue Mission (KARM), but I needed a long-term program and they [referred me] to Helping Up Mission.

 Settling in, I wasn’t scared.
 I didn’t know what I was getting myself into but I was ready to change, whatever it took – I knew it was better than jail and it was time to get honest with myself.
-I felt peace and could walk into a place and not be judged.
+Eventually, I felt peace and could walk into a place and not be judged.
 I could lay my head down and fall asleep.

 Mental health counseling has been key for my recovery.
 When I was first assigned to mental health counseling, I had no idea what it was about.
 Before, I had no feelings, connection; I was a zombie.
 Mental health counseling was the first time in my life I could be honest about my feelings – my anger, fear, grief.
 It opened the door to get honest about my pain.
 This has led me to trusting others, rather than lying about everything and being suspicious of everyone.
 It’s led to genuine relationships with others, and I know that guys look up to me now.
 Spiritual Life staff, my sponsors, mental health counselor, parents – are all part of my recovery, opening me up to HOPE, and becoming more whole.